Policy Pulse

 -

-President Trump is expected to revoke humanitarian parole and Temporary Protected Status for most countries, including the United for Ukraine program, parole for Afghan refugees, and parole programs for Central American citizens sponsored by their families in the United States.
+President Trump is expected to revoke humanitarian parole and Temporary Protected Status for most countries, including the United for Ukraine program, parole for Afghan refugees and parole programs for Central American citizens sponsored by their families in the United States.

 -

-President Trump has stated in the past that it is not his intention to target Dreamers, but that he would focus on deportation of immigrants accused of crimes.
+President Trump has stated in the past that it is not his intention to target Dreamers, but that he would focus on the deportation of immigrants accused of crimes.
 Nevertheless, Dreamers’ ability to remain in the United States and continue renewing their work permits may also be impacted as litigation questioning the constitutionality of the Deferred Action for Childhood Arrivals (DACA) program makes its way through the courts.
 The previous Trump administration terminated the DACA program, which was later upheld by the Supreme Court, but no new applicants have been allowed to apply for work authorization or protection from removal from the United States.
 The previous Trump administration had also sought a deal with Democrats that would provide a permanent status for DACA recipients in exchange for enhanced border security measures.

 -